 The battery condition indicator is scaled to indicate the approximate number of hours of recording time remaining in the battery.
 Since the power consumption varies with the instrument setting, the scale will change to reflect the instrument setting.
-The number of hours indicated at the upper scale marker indicates the overall number of hours that the battery can last if recording continuously.
-The power consumption while the instrument is Idle or in Auto-Rec mode is negligible and allows the instrument to stay on for at least one year.
+The number of hours indicated at the upper scale marker indicates the overall number of hours that the battery can last if in continuous Record or AutoRec mode.
+The power consumption while the instrument is Idle is negligible and allows the instrument to stay on for at least one year.
 The two factors that have the most impact on power consumption are: